FishAngler/TestPond/README.md

 * ANDROID_HOME Environment Variable pointing to the Android SDK directory

 # How do I execute my UI Tests using the TestPond Runner ?
-**Pre-requisite:** Modify your Xamarin.UI Test Launch Configuation to use the "InstalledApp()" app approach:
+**Pre-requisite:** Modify your Xamarin.UI Test Launch Configuration to use the "InstalledApp()" app approach:

 `iOS example: (coming soon)`